Aging & Disability

 Local Social Security offices help individuals apply for benefits or file appeals if they’ve been denied benefits.
 These offices provide information on eligibility and the rights of applicants/recipients.

-Retirement Benefits are a part of a program administered by the Social Security Administration that provides monthly cash payments for people age 62 and older who are fully insured.
+Social Security is a retirement benefit program administered by the Social Security Administration that provides monthly cash payments for people age 62 and older who are fully insured.

 Benefit amounts vary based on several factors.
 Click here to estimate your benefits.